solsoftware/capsula/tutorial.md

 There are multiple types of capsule's properties: methods, operations, parts, hooks, loops, and data.
 Access to capsule's properties is always checked by the encapsulation model as you will see.

 *Method* is (as anyone would imagine) a simple JavaScript method. *Operation* acts like a method, however it is more powerful.
-Operations add support for asynchronous calls, declarative wiring to other operations and methods (to specify propagation of calls), etc. *Part* of a capsule represents its child capsule, that is, a capsule instantiated in its context (i.e. constructor or method). *Hooks* and *loops* provide capsules with a special support for managing widgets and layout in a flexible way.
-In accordance with the principle of information hiding, capsules are also able to store *data* they work with or operate on.
+Operations add support for asynchronous calls, declarative wiring to other operations and methods (to specify propagation of calls), and more. *Part* of a capsule represents its child capsule, that is, a capsule instantiated in its context (i.e. in its constructor or method). *Hooks* and *loops* provide capsules with a special support for managing widgets and layout in a flexible way.
+In accordance with the principle of information hiding, capsules are also able to store protected *data*.
+Finally, state machines support of Capsula library helps managing lifecycle of a capsule or any other JavaScript object.

 In the following section we define access rules to the above-mentioned properties i.e. how our encapsulation model works.